CrazyJokes-dev/COSC231-Website-Project/README.md

 *********************************************************************
-To load the pages open up powershell or terminal where README.md is and put in "npm start"
+To load website, open up powershell or terminal where README.md is and put in "npm start"

 Then go to "localhost:3000" to see the website